Ziyi-Song/Ziyi-Song.github.io/README.md

 I am Ziyi Song(宋子毅), a second year [AMDP program](AMDP.md) student in the Department of Statistics, University of Michigan.

-I currently focus on some readings about **Consistency Theory** and **Contraction Rates** in the context of **Bayesian Nonparametrics**.
+I currently focus on some readings about **Consistency Theory** and **Contraction Rates** in the context of **Bayesian Nonparametrics (BNP)**.

-It is quite natural that a Bayesian concerns Bayesian inference methods for nonparametrc models, which
+It is quite natural that a Bayesian concerns Bayesian inference methods for nonparametrc models, which construct prior distributions on infinite-dimensional spaces instead of putting too much mass on a small set.
+It avoids unverifiable assumptions in parametric models, and then inference is based on the posterior distribution.
+A lot challenges and difficulties arise in BNP, like piror construction, computation, asymptotic behavior, etc. For example, posterior consistency ensures that the posterior distribution eventually concentrates its mass at a point in arbitrarily small neighbirhood of the ture value of the parameter, so that the prior choice will not influence too much.

 You can use the [editor on GitHub](https://github.com/Ziyi-Song/ziyisong/edit/main/README.md) to maintain and preview the content for your website in Markdown files.